Are you itching to get back into live figure drawing? If so, join us! #LivingFigureChallenge

 - Tweak the contrast to high key.

-- Use any colour but portrait tone.
+- Use a colour other than a portrait tone.

 - Crop an interesting composition.